Joseph Veverka: Career

 Veverka was a postdoc and research scientist at the Jet Propulsion Laboratory working on the Mariner 9 project.

-He than became the principal investigator on NASA's Comet Nucleus Tour (CONTOUR) mission, a co-investigator of the NASA Deep Impact mission to comet Tempel 1, and the principal investigator on the NASA Stardust-NExT mission to comet Tempel 1 in 2011.
+He then became the principal investigator on NASA's Comet Nucleus Tour (CONTOUR) mission, a co-investigator of the NASA Deep Impact mission to comet Tempel 1, and the principal investigator on the NASA Stardust-NExT mission to comet Tempel 1 in 2011.

 Veverka has been a faculty member at Cornell University since 1970.
 He was chair of the Department of Astronomy at the university from 1999 - 2007.

 He has served several times on the National Academy of Sciences Committee for Planetary Exploration (COMPLEX), serving as chair in 2007-2010.
 He is a member of the Space Studies Board and current Chair of the Primitive Bodies Panel of the Decadal Studies for Planetary Exploration.

 Personal life

-Veverka is married to astronomer Ann Harch.
+Veverka is married to astronomer Ann Harch, in whose honor Asteroid 9251 Harch is named.
 He is a fan of opera; his favorite are operas by Vincenzo Bellini.
 His other hobby is cooking.
+Velvelka and Harch reside with their Bernese Mountain Dog Leia in the hamlet of Brooktondale, New York, eight miles southeast of Ithaca.